Webhosting-services/ThriveCart-Coupon-Code/README.md

 ### How much does ThriveCart cost per month?

-ThriveCart costs a one-time fee of $495 (Standard) or $690 (Pro) with lifetime access.
+ThriveCart costs a one-time fee of **$495 (Standard)** or **$690 (Pro) with lifetime access**.

 ### How many products can you have on ThriveCart?

-ThriveCart allows unlimited products on both Standard and Pro plans.
+ThriveCart allows **unlimited products** on both Standard and Pro plans.
 You can sell digital and physical products, subscriptions, and memberships.

 ### Does ThriveCart take a percentage?

-No, ThriveCart does not take any transaction fees; you keep 100% of your sales.
+No, **ThriveCart does not take any transaction fees**; you keep 100% of your sales.

 ### Is ThriveCart worth it?

-Yes, ThriveCart is worth it if you need a one-time payment cart platform with powerful sales features, upsells, and automation.
+**Yes**, ThriveCart is worth it if you need a one-time payment cart platform with powerful sales features, upsells, and automation.